 ERISA Section 3(38) is an “investment manager” and is a fiduciary because they take discretion, authority and control of the 401(k) plan’s assets.
 ERISA provides that a plan sponsor can delegate the significant responsibility (and significant liability) of selecting, monitoring and replacing investments to the 3(38) investment manager fiduciary.

 AssetBuilder is offering our services as a Section 3(38) investment manager, and we do this without additional charge.

 The AssetBuilder Premise

-Our eight AB Model Portfolios represent the AB investment strategy.
+Our nine AB Model Portfolios represent the AB investment strategy.
 We match client investment goals for risk, expected return and investment horizon with these portfolios.
 We are not market timers.
 We do not believe anyone can see the future.
 We believe deeply in our low-cost index investing strategy.

 In their seminal work, Brinson, Hood and Beebower (1986) estimated that over time 90 percent of the variance in returns of a typical portfolio is explained by the variance of the portfolio’s asset allocation.
 Ibbotson and Kaplan (2000), among others, confirmed this important finding supporting the notion that strategic asset allocation is the most important decision in the investment process.

 AssetBuilder (AB) uses Harry Markowitz’s Nobel Prize-winning mean-variance optimization as a quantitative tool to construct our asset allocation portfolio construction strategies — our AB Model Portfolios.
 Mean-variance optimization is one of the cornerstones of modern portfolio theory.
 Over the last half century it has become the dominant asset allocation model.
 The procedure maximizes expected return for a given level of risk, or equivalently, minimizes risk for a given return.